Documentation

 3. Edit one field at a time

-Click the field you need to update, make the change, and wait for the save confirmation before moving to another field.
+Click the field you need to update (for example Make, License plate, or Declared value), make the change, and wait for the save confirmation before moving to another field.

 4. Turn Inline edit off when finished